Table of Contents

 6. Semi-Moist Dog Food vs. Homemade Dog Food

 Home-cooked dog food is becoming an increasingly popular feeding option, particularly for dogs with specific health conditions like kidney failure.

-They are also much less popular among pet owners, which is clearly visible due to lack of dog food reviews for this type.
+They are also much less popular among pet owners, which is clearly visible due to the lack of dog food reviews for this type.

-Remember: veterinarians do NOT usually recommend semi-moist dog foods, and will choose most of the other types mentioned above beforehand.
+Remember: veterinarians do NOT usually recommend semi-moist dog foods and will choose most of the other types mentioned above beforehand.

-There are a few exceptions to the rule, but if you are worried about contamination of your dog’s food, it’s preferable to switch him to wet, raw or home-cooked diet instead.
+There are a few exceptions to the rule, but if you are worried about contamination of your dog’s food, it’s preferable to switch him to a wet, raw, or home-cooked diet instead.

 Is Semi-Moist Dog Food Right for You?

-Now that you know what is semi-moist dog food and are aware of its benefits and side effects, you may wish to decide if this is an appropriate diet for your pet.
+Now that you know what semi-moist dog food is and know its benefits and side effects, you may wish to decide if this is an appropriate diet for your pet.

 |Your dog is genetically prone to poor dental health||√|